Find out about e-waste and how to recycle items correctly.

 What is E-waste?

-E-waste refers to any unwanted item with a plug, battery or cord.
+E-waste is any unwanted item with a plug, battery or cord.
 From your phone to your vacuum cleaner, your laptop to your electric lawnmower, it covers a whole range of household items.
 See list of common e-waste items at bottom of this page.

-E-waste is one of the world’s fastest-growing waste streams and is expected to increase by around 8% every year.
+E-waste is one of the world’s fastest-growing waste streams.
 In 2018, almost 50 million tonnes of e-waste was generated worldwide, and Australia is one of the biggest consumers of new electronics.
-The Shire of Moorabool is pleased to play an active role in the landfill ban on e-waste.

 Why recycle e-waste?